free shipping on orders over $49

-With 8 different supplements to boost milk supply, it is no surprise that we at Motherlove get quite a few questions about which supplement to take.
+With 8 different supplements to support milk supply, it is no surprise that we at Motherlove get quite a few questions about which supplement to take.
 That is one of the reasons why we have 4 Certified Lactation Counselors (CLCs) on staff.
 Their background knowledge about breastfeeding helps them make better product recommendations to mothers who reach out wanting to start a supplement.

 Recently, we created this landing page to help moms, or lactation professionals, choose a supplement.
 For each category, such as ‘Fenugreek-Free Alternatives’ or ‘Delivered Prematurely’ we list the supplements that would be a good fit and a general description of each of them.
 That way, a new mom can simply choose one of the products listed to try.

 Beyond selecting which supplement to start taking, we often get asked if a mom can take more than one supplement at once.
 While none of our supplements are specifically designed to be taken at the same time, many of them can be taken together, if needed or desired.

 Typically, if a mom is needing to take a supplement to boost her supply, we often recommend that she start by taking one product that fits her needs.
 If her period recently returned and her supply dropped, we almost always recommend Shatavari, as an example.
 However, sometimes moms want to try more than one supplement, or were recommended to try a couple together.

 Below are a few popular combinations: